 Keeping kids entertained on rainy days can be difficult.
 Why not engage them in fun, educational activities, which can be done with only a few materials and simple instructions?
 Here are just two of the many activities you can do with your little ones that will keep them engaged and teach them about archaeology!
 Read more

 MOA is pleased to announce the launch of six new and improved Edukits (for more detailed information on each portion of the Edukit, read our previous post).
-Teachers and other educators can now rent one or more of these kits designed to offer classroom teachers activities and hands-on materials they can use when developing their Social Studies lesson plans.
-Each kit has been developed to meet the specific Ontario Curriculum points for grades 1 – 6 Read more
+Teachers and other educators can now rent one or more of these kits designed to offer classroom activities and hands-on materials you can use when developing their Social Studies lesson plans.
+Each kit has been developed to meet the specific Ontario Curriculum points for grades 1 – 6.
+Read more

 What’s an Edu-Kit you ask?